-Our total operating revenues for the three months ended March 31, 2021 increased \$31.3 million, or 9% over the prior year comparable period, generating revenue growth across our Consumer Services and B2B Services segments, partially offset by lower revenues earned from our Money Movement Services.
+Our total operating revenues for the three and six months ended June 30, 2021 increased \$53.1 million, or 17%, and \$84.5 million, or 12%, respectively, over the prior year comparable periods, generating revenue growth across our Consumer Services and B2B Services segments, partially offset by lower revenues earned from our Money Movement Services through the first half of the year.

-Our deposit account programs within our Consumer Services and B2B Services segments continue to benefit from organic growth as the accelerated demand for digital payments continues.
+Our deposit account programs within our Consumer Services and B2B Services segments continue to benefit from organic growth as the demand for digital payments continues.
 We have seen a fundamental shift in consumer behavior towards electronic payments throughout the COVID-19 pandemic that has created a higher demand and usage of our products and services.
-Additionally, these two segments also benefited from economic stimulus funds and incremental unemployment benefits enacted by the U.S. federal government.
-In December 2020, an additional \$900 billion economic stimulus package was signed into law, providing for additional direct payments and enhanced unemployment benefits, and in March 2021, another \$1.9 trillion economic package was authorized under the American Rescue Plan Act of 2021.
-On a year-over-year basis, our total gross dollar volume, purchase volume and number of active accounts grew year-over-year by 45%, 26% and 11%, respectively, compared to March 31, 2020.
-The growth in our key metrics resulted in year-over-year increases in BaaS program management service fee revenues earned from platform partners, monthly maintenance fees, ATM fees and interchange revenues across our deposit account programs.
-These increases were partially offset by a year-over-year decline in Simply Paid disbursement transactions in our B2B segment due to the continued effects of the COVID-19 pandemic on the rideshare industry.
+Additionally, these two segments have benefited from economic stimulus funds and incremental unemployment benefits enacted by the U.S. federal government.
+In December 2020, an additional \$900 billion economic stimulus package was signed into law, providing for additional direct payments and enhanced unemployment benefits.
+In March 2021, another \$1.9 trillion economic package was authorized under the American Rescue Plan Act of 2021, which provides for additional direct payments and enhanced unemployment benefits through September 2021.
+As a result of organic growth and the benefit of U.S. government actions, our total gross dollar volume and purchase volume grew by 15% and 5%, respectively, for the three months ended June 30, 2021, and 29% and 15%, respectively, for the six months ended June 30, 2021 over the prior year comparable periods.
+The growth in these key metrics resulted in year-over-year increases in BaaS program management service fee revenues earned from platform partners, monthly maintenance fees, and interchange revenues across our deposit account programs.
+Our Consumer Services segment has also benefited from fees associated with the introduction of our optional overdraft protection program services made available to cardholders across our portfolios, including our Go2bank product launched earlier this year, and favorable decreases in the amount of cash back rewards on our legacy card programs due to changes in consumer behavioral trends and the estimated redemption amounts.